 The graduate program continues to meet all requirements for accreditation by CAPE and CACREP.
-In 2017, the counseling program received CACREP accreditation for 8 years.

-Results from the CPCE exam indicate our students perform within 1 std dev of the national norm.
+Results from the CPCE indicate our students perform well and the average is easily within 1 std dev of the national mean.
+This past year TTU average scores on the CPCE exceeded the national average.